mixam24/demo-streaming-etl/README.md

 ***

-### Ksql
+### ksqlDB

-If all is well, it's time to transform and join your data using Ksql.
+If all is well, it's time to transform and join your data using ksqlDB.
 Ensure your topics are receiving records first.

 1. Enter each of the following queries in the